 The city is known for its barbecue.
-The Texas Legislature has named Lockhart the "Barbecue Capital of Texas," and an estimated 23,500 people each week visit one of the city's four barbecue establishments.
+The Texas Legislature named Lockhart the "Barbecue Capital of Texas," and the city's four barbecue establishments are popular with visitors.

-The city's largest event, held annually during the second weekend in June, is the Chisholm Trail Roundup BBQ and Music Festival.
+The city's largest event, the Chisholm Trail Roundup BBQ and Music Festival, is held during the second weekend in June.
 Other festivals include the Tolbert Chili Championship, Evening With the Authors, Speaking of the Dead and A Dickens Christmas in Lockhart.